aeisele/aeisele.github.io/content/posts/idea-tips/index.md

 ## Import Maven Projects like a Pro

 I don't really know why that is the case but over the years I've found that there is one surefire way to correctly import maven projects, and it is not obvious.
-To import a maven project that you already have sitting ready on your local drive (e.g. just checked out from _SCM_) follow these steps:
+To import a maven project that you already have sitting on your local drive (e.g. just checked out from _SCM_) follow these steps:
   1. click "File" / "Open..."
   2. navigate to the project folder
   3. select the :(far fa-file-alt):`pom.xml` file